Use variables to filter your dashboards, to act as variable values in code tiles, and as placeholders in tile titles and Markdown tile text.

 Set Display settings.

-When you're finished, select < Variable at the top to go to the Variables panel, or close the panel to display the dashboard.
+When you're finished, select < Variable at the top to go to the Variables panel, or select to dismiss the Variables panel.

 Variables in dashboards can be defined to depend on other variables.